 Converting JLWQA Artist Lofts Process

-The voluntary conversion of Joint Live Work Quarters for Artists to Residential Use must be filed and approved to designate a Loft as Residential Use.
-This will remove the artist live work “JLWQA” restriction, which would require at least one of the occupants to be a Certified Artist with the NYC Department of Cultural Affairs “DCLA”.
+The conversion of Joint Living-Work Quarters for Artists to Residential Use must be filed and approved to designate a Loft as Residential Use.
+The application process will remove the Artist Live-Work “JLWQA” restriction, which would require at least one of the occupants to be a Certified Artist with the NYC Department of Cultural Affairs “DCLA”.

 Hire An Architect

-You will need to hire an architect when converting your JLWQA loft to residential use.
-If you are also planning renovations, it will most likely be convenient to do both at the same time.
+You will hire an architect when converting your JLWQA loft to residential use.
+If you are also planning renovations, it will be convenient to do both simultaneously.
+I strongly recommend planning the entire project at one time.

 Informational Interest Meeting at DCP

 The Informational Interest Meeting at the Department of City Planning is to discuss the application and requirements.
-This is a preliminary meeting to go over the proposal with DCP staff.
+This preliminary meeting is to go over the proposal with the DCP staff.

 Pay SoHo / NoHo Arts Fund

-In order to convert a JLWQA Loft to residential use you must pay a contribution to the SoHo / NoHo arts fund of $100 per square foot adjusted annually by the Chairperson on August 1st as per the Consumer Price Index.
+To convert a JLWQA Loft to residential use, you must contribute to the SoHo / NoHo arts fund of $100 per square foot, adjusted annually by the Chairperson on August 1st as per the Consumer Price Index.

 File With DCP and Obtain Certification

-You or your team will file your application with the Department of City Planning.
+Your team will file your application with the Department of City Planning.
 Included will be proof of paying fees to the Arts Fund.
-The application will be reviewed by DCP as a “nondiscretionary action”.
+DCP will review the application as a “non-discretionary action.”
 This means if you provide everything they ask for, they have to approve it.
 It will be an “As of Right” application.

 Notice of Certification